-If it’s good enough for Prince William and Kate Middleton, it’s good enough for us, too.
+As Mr & Mrs Smiths go, Wills and Kate take some beating.
 North Island in the Seychelles provided the backdrop for the royal honeymoon – and it’s not hard to see what lured the lovebirds in.
-There’s the sailor-seducing setting for starters, plus the private-island idyll’s wealth of wow-factor extras: enough flora and fauna to keep Sir David Attenborough coming back for more, a clifftop infinity pool, a PADI dive centre, a duo of dazzling restaurants and VIP villas with views worth waxing lyrical about.
-Pirates once set their compass here in the hope of unburied treasure; you can just hit the va-va-voom boutique.
+For starters, there’s the sailor-seducing setting, plus the private-island idyll’s wow-factor extras: a PADI dive centre, enough flora and fauna to keep Sir David Attenborough coming back for more, a clifftop infinity pool, a duo of dazzling restaurants and VIP villas with views worth waxing lyrical about.
+Pirates once sailed here in hope of buried treasure; you can just hit the va-va-voom boutique.

 Ten Presidential villas and one North Island villa.